 Asking a different question will change how you view the problem and often lead to solutions that we could not envision in our current mindset.
 The questions you ask will change your mindset; this leads to breakthroughs in innovation and creativity.

 When your questions are about finding accountability for a perceived threat – Narrowing to Decide plus Threat – you may want to shift and ask questions to discover how you would like things to be, and when things are better, how are the team and you working differently? – Opening to Explore plus Opportunities.

 When your current questions and mindset are from Narrowing to Decide, you may want to shift and see what Opportunities are Open to Exploring and make a list of various ways to explore areas that are working well and may lead to different wins.

 Similarly, if you are Open to Possibilities, you may want to Narrow to Decide and make several actions and progress-focused decisions that you and others will notice immediately.

-The mindset matrix above is meant to be explored through your current mindset, and try to different approaches to break your psychological inertia or stuckness with your current problems.
-Often, one slight change in perspective or question is all we need for an innovation breakthrough.
+The mindset matrix above is meant to be explored through your current mindset, and try different approaches to break your psychological inertia or stuckness with your current problems.
+One slight change in perspective or question is often all we need for an innovation breakthrough.